 “I don’t,” Asenath replied.
 “I’ve never met her or her daughter.
 She called and asked for help because she couldn’t go to the police and someone else gave her my number.
 It’s what I do.”

 My mouth opened and then shut as I stared at her.
-“What, were you cursed by gypsies or something?”
+“What, did someone curse you with a soul as punishment for your evil deeds?”

 The grin that the female vampire turned on me at that point was feral.
 “Nah,” she replied.
 “And there’s no chip in my head prohibiting violence against mortals either, if you were wondering.”